 Intraspecific spatial distributions

-In the grids on the abyssal plain, 14-23% of all morphotypes were included in the analysis, while 28% of morphotypes in the Hill grid were included (Table 1).
+In the grids on the abyssal plain, 14 and 23% of all morphotypes were included in the analysis (at PAP Central and North Plain, respectively), while 28% of morphotypes in the Hill grid were included (Table 1).
+As these communities are dominated by few morphotypes (which were included), the included morphotypes accounted for the vast majority of specimens (92.6%; 92.5% and 85.3%, respectively).
 Seven included morphotypes were common to all grids; of these, three were mobile deposit feeders, one was a mobile predator/scavenger and three were sessile suspension feeders.

 Total megafaunal density across all three study areas was non-random (Kolmogorov-Smirnov tests all p < 0.0001).
-The distribution of all 14 morphotypes tested in the PAP Central fine grid were non-random (Table 2), while five of eight morphotypes in the North Plain grid were non-randomly distributed, and fifteen of nineteen morphotypes on the Hill randomly distributed.
+The distribution of all fourteen morphotypes tested in the PAP Central fine grid were non-random (Table 2), while five of eight morphotypes in the North Plain grid were non-randomly distributed, and fifteen of nineteen morphotypes on the Hill randomly distributed.
 The three most common morphotypes, Iosactis vagabunda, Elpidiidae spp. and Ophiuroidea, were non-randomly distributed in all grids (Fig. 1).
 Morphotypes included in analyses of PAP Central and Hill grids with non-random distributions included Stalked tunicate, Oneirophanta mutabilis and Stalked crinoid.
 Cnidaria sp.9, Aphroditid and Porifera were also found to have non-random distributions at these sites, but random distributions in the North Plain grid.
-Amphianthus bathybium and (Indet.): hydroid were distributed non-randomly at PAP Central, but randomly in the Hill grid.
+Amphianthus bathybium and Indeterminate (Indet.): hydroid were distributed non-randomly at PAP Central, but randomly in the Hill grid.

 Bayesian networks of interspecific associations

-On the abyssal plain (PAP Central and North Plain grids), all but one of the included morphotypes in each grid were connected to others, while in the Hill grid 77% of included morphotypes were connected (Table 1).
+On the abyssal plain (PAP Central and North Plain grids), all but one of the included morphotypes in each grid were connected to others (92% and 88%, respectively), while in the Hill grid 77% of included morphotypes were connected (Table 1).
+These results were not reflections of relative abundance – we performed a Kruskal-Wallis test to compare the total abundances for each taxa to the p-values of the intra-specific chi-squared tests (from Table 2) between the spatial quadrats and found that there was not a significant correlation (p>0.05).

 Our Bayesian network inference found that all three areas had multiple dependencies between morphotypes (Fig. 2).
-The majority of the dependencies were positive (Table 3), with only positive dependencies for North Plain grid, 13 positive dependencies for Hill grid (of ) and 17 positive dependencies (of 19) for PAP Central.
+The majority of the dependencies were positive (Table 3), with only positive dependencies for North Plain grid, 13 positive dependencies for Hill grid (of 15) and 17 positive dependencies (of 19) for PAP Central.
 There was only one negative dependency, in PAP Central.
 Where the interaction strength (IS) was zero, this indicates different behaviour at different densities, of which there were three in PAP Central and one in Hill grid.
 The highest mean IS was in the Hill grid network (0.6267) and the lowest in PAP Central (0.2989), with a mean IS for North Plain grid of 0.4960.
 Most dependencies were directional, with no mutual dependencies on Hill grid, two out of six mutual dependencies on North Plain grid and one mutual dependency on PAP Central.

-The most complex area was PAP Central, exhibiting high connectance and link density (Table 3), highest 11.
+The most complex area was PAP Central, exhibiting high connectance and link density (Table 3), highest dependency chain length of 11 morphotypes.
 The Hill grid was notable in the lack of inter-dependencies (Fig. 2, Table 3), with half the connectance of the grids on the abyssal plain.
 Both the PAP Central and North Plain grids had similar mean chain length, maximum length of dependency chain of 5 and connectance, but the North Plain grid differed in having fewer chains and lower link density than PAP Central grid.

 Discussion

 Contrasting interspecific network structures in contrasting habitats